polybuildr/bitnebula/content/post/thoughts-about-balloon.md

 TypeError: Cannot read property 'foo' of null
 ```

-and the similar, but more famous:
+and the similar, but more famous (and much more annoying):

 ```
 Uncaught TypeError: undefined is not a function